tom-seddon/beeblink/README.md

 having to reload the ROM each time you power on, or have it zapped by careless programs!

-You can connect BBC and PC using a Tube USB serial adapter (recommended - it's much faster) or a UPURS cable.
+You can connect BBC and PC using a Tube USB serial adapter or a UPURS cable.

 ## Tube USB serial adapter